-- Your audience’s Ask yourself, “How do my customers consume social media?”
+- Your audience’s needs.
+Ask yourself, “How do my customers consume social media?”

 During this stage, keep in mind that your social media efforts are top-of-the-funnel activity.
 If you’ve listed goals or strategies geared towards conversion tactics, take a step back and figure out how social media can funnel audiences into more targeted strategies for those goals.

 Break out your spreadsheets because this social audit step is all about taking inventory of your social media footprint!
 A critical part of this process is gathering all social channels, whether active or inactive, and tracking year-over-year social media analytics that can allow you to evaluate performance.
 Include key performance indicators (KPIs) such as follower count, impressions, engagement and video views.
 Note, if you find a handful of social accounts that you own but don’t post on regularly, you might want to make that a core part of your action checklist.
 Here are a few tips on the importance and steps to maintain an active social presence.

 In addition to gathering social media metrics, you’ll also want to consider a light SEO audit.
 Yes, you read that correctly!
 SEO and social media work hand in hand to make your business discoverable to existing and prospective customers.
 Take a look at our recommendations for conducting this light technical site audit and make sure your social channels are helping you be discoverable on search engines.

 Here comes the fun part!
 Let’s take our marketing goals and strategies from part one, along with our inventory from part two, and let those factors guide decisions about what’s working well and what’s not delivering a strong ROI.
 Align your business goals with the strengths of each of your channels — maybe you have the largest audience on Facebook, but the most engaged audience on Twitter — and score each platform based on how well it achieves each of your goals.